AndreFavotto/lnls-seismometer-epics-ioc/README.md

 Docker Compose version v2.6.0
 ```

-Once done, one can follow these two steps:
+Once done, one can do as follows:

 1. Define `.env` attributes:
 ```